Temporary EHBL-like behavior of Markarian 501 during July 2014 VHE flaring: Results

-The VHE spectra from July 20 to July 24 (MJD 56858.98 to MJD 56862.02) are fitted very well which are shown in Figure \ref{Fig3}.
+The VHE spectra from July 20 to July 24 (MJD 56858.98 to MJD 56862.02) are fitted very well, which are shown in Fig. \ref{fig:Fig3} along with their 1$\sigma$ confidence intervals for zone-1 and zone-2.
 It can be seen that, the spectral index $\delta_1$ in zone-1 is always in the range $2.6 < \delta_1 < 3.0$, corresponding to a high emission state.
 Also, in zone-2 we have $ 3.0 < \delta_2 \le 3.5$ as observed in previous analysis to the VHE spectra of tEHBL-like behavior of several sources, including Mrk 501.
 On MJD 56858.98, the $E^c_{\gamma}=2.49$ TeV is high but the spectrum in zone-2 does not fall rapidly.
 So, we do not see any peak-like structure.
-On July 21 (MJD 56859.97), the cutoff energy drops down to very low, $E^c_{\gamma}=0.36$ TeV.
+On July 21 (MJD 56859.97), the cutoff energy drops to very low, $E^c_{\gamma}=0.36$ TeV.

-From July 25 to July 28 (MJD 56863.00 to MJD 56865.99), the spectra are fitted extremely well which are shown in Figure \ref{Fig4} with their respective parameters $F_1$, $F_2$, $\delta_1$ and $\delta_2$.
+From July 25 to July 28 (MJD 56863.00 to MJD 56865.99), the spectra are fitted extremely well and are shown in Fig. \ref{fig:Fig4} with their respective parameters $F_1$, $F_2$, $\delta_1$ and $\delta_2$.
+We have also shown the 1$\sigma$ confidence intervals for zone-1 and zone-2 for all.
 Throughout the observation period, the maximum VHE photon energy observed is on MJD 56865.99, which is $E_{\gamma}=15.1$ TeV.
-In Figure \ref{Fig5}, the VHE spectra of MJD 56867.00 to MJD 56869.93 (July 29 to July 31) are shown with their respective parameters.
+In Fig. \ref{fig:Fig5}, the VHE spectra of MJD 56867.00 to MJD 56869.93 (July 29 to July 31) with their 1$\sigma$ confidence intervals to zone-1 and zone-2 are shown.
 Here also, the spectra are fitted very well.
-On July 31, again the cutoff energy $E^c_{\gamma}=2.38$, which is high.
+On July 31, again the cutoff energy $E^c_{\gamma}=2.38$ TeV, which is high.
 However, the spectrum in zone-2 falls smoothly.

-We have shown the best fit values of $E^c_{\gamma}$ for all the 15 days observations in Figure \ref{fig:Ec}.
-It can be seen that for the flaring on MJD 56857.98, the $E_c$ is the maximum and on next day it decreases slightly and then a free fall on MJD 56859.97 to $E^c_{\gamma}=0.36$ TeV.
-Also, we observe a oscillating behavior in the $E^c_{\gamma}$ values, which can be seen in Figure \ref{fig:Ec}.
-Similarly, we have shown the best fit values of the VHE photon spectral indices $\delta_1$ and $\delta_2$ for zone-1 and zone-2 respectively in Figure \ref{fig:delta12}.
+We have shown the best fit values of $E^c_{\gamma}$ for all the 15 days observations in Fig. \ref{fig:Fig6}.
+It can be seen that for the flaring on MJD 56857.98, the $E^c_{\gamma}$ is the maximum and on next day it decreases slightly and then a free fall on MJD 56859.97 to $E^c_{\gamma}=0.36$ TeV.
+Also, we observe a oscillating behavior in the $E^c_{\gamma}$ values, which can be seen in Fig. \ref{fig:Fig6}.
+Similarly, we have shown the best fit values of the VHE photon spectral indices $\delta_1$ and $\delta_2$ for zone-1 and zone-2 respectively in Fig. \ref{fig:Fig7}(a).
 As the spectra in zone-1 are in high emission states, the values of $\delta_1$ are very similar for the whole period.
-However, in zone-2, we observe a variation in $\delta_2$ and again the largest value of $\delta_2=4.0$ is on MJD 56857.98.
+However, in zone-2, we observe a variation in $\delta_2$ and again, the largest value of $\delta_2=4.0$ is on MJD 56857.98.